airyhq/airy/docs/docs/getting-started/installation/aws.md

 1. Create the `my-airy` directory and populate it with the configuration that the CLI will need.
-All subsequent commands need to either be run from this directory or use the `--config-dir` flag.
+All subsequent commands need to either be run from this directory or use the `--workspace` flag.
 2. Start an Airy Core cluster in your AWS account.
 3. Print URLs for accessing the UIs and APIs (see recording).